GOMC-WSU/Manual/src/input_file.rst

     BlockAverageFreq  true 100000
     HistogramFreq     true 10000

-The next section controls the output of the energy/molecule sample file and the distribution file for molecule counts, commonly referred to as the "histogram" output.
+The next section controls the output of the energy/molecule sample file and the distribution file f or molecule counts, commonly referred to as the "histogram" output.
 This section is only required if Grand Canonical ensemble simulation was used.

 ``DistName``
   Sets short phrase to naming molecule distribution file.